henrik/old-henrik.nyh.se/_posts/2011-03-19_22-50-vim-ruby-runner.markdown

 ## Comparison and caveats

-The main benefit this has in comparison to the TextMate command is, of course, that it runs in Vim ;) The mappings and the reused output buffer let you work very quickly and efficiently, with all the power of Vim available.
+The main benefit in comparison to the TextMate command is, of course, that it runs in Vim ;)

 In some ways, though, this plugin compares unfavorably to TextMate.